sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 	Answer
 	The correct answers are DHCP, SNMP, and TFTP.
 DHCP is a network management protocol used on UDP/IP networks whereby a DHCP server dynamically assigns an IP address and other network configuration parameters to each device on a network.
 TFTP is used to transfer configuration files, Cisco IOS images, and other files between systems.
 SNMP is an application layer protocol that facilitates the exchange of management information between network devices.
 FTP is a connection-oriented service that uses TCP to transfer files between systems.
 HTTPS uses TCP for distributed, collaborative hypermedia information systems.
 --------
-Which IPv6 network prefix is only intended for local links and cannot be routed?
+Which **IPv6 network prefix is only intended for local links and cannot be routed**?

 * ::ffff/80